Have you ever purchased something on an impulse, simply because of a blinking “Only 1 remaining” text next to the “Buy Now” button?

 Scarcity can also work with exclusive products or sales that are only available to certain people in your audience.

-For example, if you have a members-only sale or a tier of products that are only accessible to people who are part of your loyalty club, scarcity exists because it cannot be accessed by everyone.
+For example, if you have a members-only sale or a tier of products that are only accessible to people who are part of your loyalty club, scarcity lies in the fact that it cannot be accessed by everyone.

 How scarcity influences consumers

 Marketers don’t just use the scarcity principle for fun.
-It’s been proven to be quite effective at increasing ecommerce sales!
+They use it because it’s been proven to be quite effective at increasing ecommerce sales.

 Science Daily spoke about this phenomenon in their article about consumer preferences: “Psychologists have long known that you can make a consumer good more desirable by making it appear rare […] When people perceive a bunch of items to be scarce, they choose relatively more of their favorite item”.

-They specify that this effect is present whether or not the scarcity was real or simulated.
+They specify that this effect is present whether the scarcity was real or simulated.

-It also makes consumers feel like they have access to something that other people want but can’t have, which makes them feel good about themselves.
+Scarcity also makes consumers feel like they have access to something that other people want but can’t have, which in turn makes them feel privileged and lucky.

-So why do ecommerce stores set up a time limit on their sales and promotions?
-It’s not just because they can’t afford to sell items at such low prices all the time (because some of them could).
+In fact, the reason why ecommerce stores set up a time limit on their sales and promotions is not just because they can’t afford to sell items at such low prices all the time (because some of them can).

 It’s because it makes the sale more valuable.

-If the sale were to continue forever, consumers would have the choice to push their purchases to “later”, because the sale isn’t really special.
+If the sale was to continue forever, consumers would have the choice to push their purchases to “later”, because the sale isn’t really special or urgent.
 And “later” may never happen.